|MATERIAL LIFTS||CAB FIXTURES||LOBBY FIXTURES||SAVARIA||WHEELCHAIR LIFTS||MODERNIZATION|

 But it wasn't just the nervous passengers, it was also the simple fact that early elevators were slower, subsequently making the ride from floor to floor rather boring.
 Even though elevators were fairly smooth then, there may have been some nervous passengers who were not only first-time riders, but still a little anxious to get off from a long slow ride.
 So the job of elevator operator was two fold, as they tried to transport passengers with an enjoyable ride while manually operating the elevator controls.
 Relying on their hand skills, an operator ran the lift with an adjustable sliding lever that raised, lowered and stopped the lift, while attempting to minimizing fear and boredom.
 Thanks to the soothing effects of background melodies, the fear and boredom may have subsided a bit, but who really knows.
 Not many people who were old enough to remember what it was really like back then are still alive today to give a good testimony.
 Supposedly, music really did calmed their nerves and alleviate boredom, allowing operators the ability to multi-task more effectively.

 There are currently industry lift-systems in operation that still require a human operator to manually operate specific controls.
 These type of lift-systems typically operate in the capacity of freight or temporary construction elevators, and most likely without any music.

 Elevator music today?..

 Elevator music was a radical new idea back then, but now it might seem awkward to actually hear music on a modern elevator.
-The technology behind present-day elevators include technology that enable emergency telephones, alarms, cameras, sensors, high-speed travel up 40 mph, and technical terms you've probably never heard of - machine-room-less technology, gearless traction design, precision traffic control, destination dispatch control software to name just a few.
+The technology behind present-day elevators include technology that enable emergency telephones, alarms, cameras, sensors, high-speed travel up to 40 mph, and technical terms you've probably never heard of, such as machine-room-less technology, gearless traction design, precision traffic control, destination dispatch control software to name just a few.

 Well, so much for the music, but maybe it will make a come-back someday...